Analysis | The Joe Manchin party-switch question

 Manchin has at least professed to have little concern for his political future.
 The 74-year-old senator even said his 2018 Senate run would be his last, before tempering that statement this summer.

 The most obvious reason for changing his mind would seem to be that he has more influence over the course of Washington than he ever has.
-A longtime aide told Politico of the possibility Manchin might run again: “The Senate is finally working the way Joe Manchin has always wanted it to work.”
+A longtime aide told Politico of the possibility Manchin might run again, “The Senate is finally working the way Joe Manchin has always wanted it to work.”
 And even in the course of being pilloried by the left for his refusal to nix the filibuster, he made an argument that the “right candidate” could keep his seat blue even in what’s likely to be a very tough election in 2024.

 All of which suggests Manchin has plenty of reasons and motivation to remain in the party’s fold.
 But everyone has their breaking point.
 And as much as some Democrats don’t want to hear it, they have little business relying upon a vote from West Virginia for their agenda.
 There is understandable frustration over Manchin’s refusal to go along with certain aspects of it, but lamenting that or wishing it away doesn’t change the political realities involved.
 Manchin is a highly unusual figure in American political history, at the same time wielding huge power and being largely unbeholden to his party.

-Note: Update: Manchin now says he has indeed discussed becoming an independent — but that it was an offer he made to avoid being an “embarrassment” to Democrats.
-He also said he would have continued caucusing with them.